 Morling College continues to lead the way in flexibly learning opportunities whether it be at our main Campus in Macquarie Park, or through our extensive online study options.
-From 2018, Morling College is running a Southern Sydney Campus.
+From 2018, Morling College began running a Southern Sydney Campus.

 Over a four-year cycle, students can complete the 8 units of a standard Diploma or Graduate Diploma.
 Both of these awards can subsequently be converted into a full degree or master’s award on the main campus or online.
 Both awards are eligible for the Australian Government’s FEE-HELP programme.

 Where: Padstow Baptist Church